 WHICH CASES CANNOT BE EXPUNGED IN ILLINOIS?

 - Reckless Driving if you were over 25

 - Most sexual cases

 - Battery to an unborn child

 - Violation of Order of Protection

 - Sentenced to regular probation

-Legal Defenders, P.C., an Illinois law firm, has been helping people get through the criminal justice system since 2004.
-We have represented thousands of clients and have been successful in expunging and sealing felonies and misdemeanors in Chicago, Cook County, DuPage County, Lake County, Kane County, McHenry County and Will County.
-We focus exclusively on pardons, sealing, and expunging criminal records.
-Call us at 312-229-5500 for a free consultation with an attorney who understands the importance of expunging your felony.
+Legal Defenders, P.C., an Illinois law firm with highly experienced felony expungement lawyers, has helped people get through the criminal justice system since 2004.
+We have represented thousands of clients and have been successful in expunging and sealing felonies and misdemeanors in Chicago, Cook County, DuPage County, Lake County, Kane County, McHenry County, and Will County.
+If you are looking to get a felony record expungement in Illinois, we focus exclusively on pardons, sealing, and expunging criminal records.
+Call us at 312-229-5500 for a free consultation with a felony expungement attorney who understands the importance of expunging your felony.